Yrueii/Midi-to-Mlog/README.md

 ![image](https://github.com/user-attachments/assets/c2c13362-4e42-42c7-a516-592bad856fc1)

-its still very much in work in progres, but it is working

 now that i think about it creating a website/ a mod is probably more accesible than creating an exe